svgdotjs/svg.textmorph.js/README.md

-# svg.pathmorphing.js
+# svg.textmorphing.js

 A plugin for the [svgjs](https://github.com/wout/svg.js) library to enable text morphing / animation

 In order to morph text, we have to convert the text to paths.

-So at first we need an svg-font.
+So at first we need to load an svg-font which holds the path definition for every glyph:

-You can load this font like so:

 ```javascript